-Drinking alcohol during pregnancy can lead to a range of birth defects and health and development problems.
+When pregnant women drink alcohol, it can lead to a range of birth defects and health and development problems in babies and children.
 These problems are called fetal alcohol spectrum disorder (FASD).

 Our illustrated guide has everything you need to know about alcohol and pregnancy, plus suggestions for quitting alcohol while pregnant.

 Causes of fetal alcohol spectrum disorder (FASD)

 Fetal alcohol spectrum disorder (FASD) can happen when women drink alcohol during pregnancy.

 Alcohol passes through the placenta and enters the bloodstream of unborn babies.
 This can affect brain development in unborn babies.
 It can also have serious, lifelong consequences for health and development.

 There is no ‘safe’ level of drinking while pregnant.
 It’s best not to drink at all.
 Heavy binge-drinking puts unborn babies at most risk of FASD.

 Women who are pregnant, or who could get pregnant, should not drink alcohol.
 Also, mothers who are breastfeeding should not drink alcohol.

 Not every pregnancy is planned, and many women drink alcohol before they realise they’re pregnant.
 If you find out you’re pregnant and know you’ve drunk alcohol – especially if you drank a lot in the early stages of pregnancy – it’s a good idea to talk with your GP.

 Signs and symptoms of fetal alcohol spectrum disorder (FASD)